 2) Making sure your dog gets enough exercise daily

-5) Correct your dog and immediately redirect them to what they should be doing instead, don’t leave them hanging without direction; they’ll keep making the same bad mistakes since they don’t know any better.
-I correct by making an annoying “eh-eh” buzzer noise.
-Its loud enough and annoying enough that it usually gets the dogs to stop and look up almost as if to say “why the heck did you do that”.
+4) Use redirection and rewards to help them learn what they should be doing instead of undesired behavior.
+If you leave them hanging without direction, they'll keep making the same mistakes since they don't know any better.
+I interrupt unwanted behavior by making an annoying “eh-eh” buzzer noise.
+It's loud enough and different enough that it usually gets the dogs to stop and look up, almost as if to say, “Why the heck did you do that.”
 In that split second, I have the chance to redirect them to the appropriate behavior.

-You can always check out our free training lessons here for more tips and tricks:
+You can always check out our free training lessons for more tips and tricks.

 What naughty behaviors does your dog do that frustrate you?